by Matt Clarke

 Ramos and Ortiz sued Garcia, alleging deliberate indifference to their safety in violation of the Eighth Amendment.
 The former warden claimed that he should be granted qualified immunity and moved for summary judgment.

 The district court denied Garcia’s motion, and the Ninth Circuit affirmed.
-The appellate court considered whether the facts showed that his conduct violated a constitutional right ...
+The appellate court considered whether the facts showed that his conduct violated a constitutional right, and if so ...

 by Christopher Zoukis